LiaHiscock/pepc-install/explainer-manifest-url.md

 ### Element attributes

-- `manifest` -- Optional.
-URL of the web app manifest to install.
-If omitted, the current page's manifest is used (same-origin install).
+- `manifest` -- URL of the web app manifest to install.
-- `id` -- Optional.
-The manifest id of the app to install.
-Must be an absolute URL when supplied.
-If omitted, the manifest at `manifest` must declare an `id` field.
+- `id` -- The manifest id of the app to install.
+Must be an absolute URL.

+Both attributes are optional.
+The developer may omit the `id` parameter, if and only if the JSON at `manifest` contains an `id`.

+As an added convenience, the developer may omit `manifest`, in which case the currently loaded page's manifest is targeted for install.

+### Sample Code

 ```html
 <!-- Install the current page. -->